geochum/geochum.github.io/_posts/2024-11-10-block-acceleration-rope-angle.md

 A block of mass $M$ is pulled by a rope that makes an angle $\theta$ above the horizontal.
 The coefficient of kinetic friction between the block and floor is $\mu$.

 The block is initially at rest and starts accelerating to the right along the floor.
-Three students each draw a diagram to indicate all of the forces that are exerted on the block as it moves.
-In the students' diagrams, the lengths of the arrows indicate the relative magnitudes of the forces.

-**(c)** Briefly explain why slightly increasing the angle $\theta$ (without changing the magnitude of the force exerted by the rope) could cause a decrease in the block's acceleration.
+**(a)** Briefly explain why slightly increasing the angle $\theta$ (without changing the magnitude of the force exerted by the rope) could cause a decrease in the block's acceleration.

-Suppose the rope is pulled with a force that has a magnitude that is one-third the weight of the block, or $\frac{M g}{3}$.
+**(b)** Suppose the rope is pulled with a force that has a magnitude that is one-third the weight of the block, or $\frac{M g}{3}$.
 In this case, when the block accelerates, its acceleration is

 $$
 a = g \left( \frac{1}{3} \cos \theta + \frac{\mu}{3} \sin \theta - \mu \right).
 $$

-**(d)** Explain why the above equation is consistent with the claim that an increase in the angle $\theta$ could cause a decrease in the acceleration.
+Explain why the above equation is consistent with the claim that an increase in the angle $\theta$ could cause a decrease in the acceleration.

 ## Solution

-### (c)
+### (a)

 Let the $+x$-direction point rightwards and the $+y$-direction point upwards.